-- Homophones - SOUL: a living being (Hove God with all my heart and soul.) - SOLE: the only one (He was the sole participant.); the bottom of a foot or shoe (The sole of her shoe was worn through.)
+- SOUL: the spiritual part of a human (I love God with all my soul.) - SOLE: the only one (He was the sole participant.); the bottom of a foot or shoe (The sole of her shoe was worn through.)

 □ Write a short sentence that uses each word correctly.